tuura/plato/doc/manual.md

 from <http://java.com/en/download/>.
 If needed, download the JRE installer, and follow the instructions to install this.

-While the concepts tool is distributed with Workcraft, it still needs to be built by *stack* in order for it to be run.
-See above for requirements for the concepts tool.
+While *Plato* is distributed with Workcraft, it still needs to be built by *stack* in order for it to be run.
+See above for requirements for the plato.

 Installing the tool
 -------------------

-Once either the concepts tool or Workcraft has been extracted and moved to the desired directory, using command line, navigate to the concepts tool directory, or if using Workcraft, navigate to the Workcraft directory, and then navigate to the concepts tool directory, found in `tools/concepts` (for *OS X*, the Workcraft directory is located within the `Workcraft.app` contents folder.
-The concepts tool will be found at `Contents/Resources/tools/concepts`.
+Once either plato or Workcraft has been extracted and moved to the desired directory, using command line, navigate to the plato directory, or if using Workcraft, navigate to the Workcraft directory, and then navigate to the plato directory, found in `tools/plato` (for *OS X*, the Workcraft directory is located within the `Workcraft.app` contents folder.
+Plato will be found at `Contents/Resources/tools/plato`).

-Now, the process of installing the tool is the same, regardless of how you aim to use the concepts tool.
+Now, the process of installing the tool is the same, regardless of how you aim to use the plato.
 First of all, let’s setup stack.
 To do this, run:

 ```
   $ stack setup --no-system-ghc
 ```

-This will prepare stack to install the concepts tool.
-Now, to build and install the concepts tool, simply run:
+This will prepare stack to install plato.
+Now, to build and install plato, simply run:

 ```
   $ stack build